faroit/dsd100mat/README.md

 using the BSS Eval toolbox 3.0 (included in this function) and saves the results (i.e. SDR, ISR, SIR, and SAR) in the file "results.mat," including the song name.
-The function also saves the results for all the songs in a single file "resultX.mat" to the root folder, along with this function.
+The function also saves the results for all the songs in a single file "resultX.mat" to the estimates folder, along with this function.

 ### References